 - Class A—held by drivers of vehicles towing over 10,000 pounds GVWR with a total combined (truck and trailer) weight of over 26,000 pounds.

 - Class B—for single unit vehicles weighing over 26,000 pounds GVWR.

 - Class C—for a single-unit vehicle weighing below 26,000 pounds GVWR and carrying hazardous materials or passengers for hire.

-Under Minnesota state laws, a CDL holder may be stripped of their driver’s license not only for a DWI conviction but even based only on a police officer’s accusation of driving while impaired.
-The driver’s license may be revoked for even longer if the driver is found to be transporting hazardous materials.
+In Minnesota, a CDL holder may be stripped of their driver’s license not only for a DWI conviction but based only on a police officer’s accusation of driving while impaired.

-It’s critical to defend against the criminal charge, and also to initiate the challenge to the driver’s license revocation under the Implied Consent Law.
-Challenging only one will not assist a commercial driver at all.
+It’s critical to defend against the criminal charge and also to initiate the challenge to the driver’s license revocation under the Implied Consent Law.
 A challenge to the revocation must be initiated within 60 days.
 Do not wait!

 Further complicating a CDL holder’s case is the fact that prosecutors believe they cannot negotiate with a CDL holder without violating federal “anti-masking” laws.
-While this narrow view of the anti-masking provisions is generally wrong, it is the position routinely taken by both courts and prosecutors.
 This means that the only way for a CDL holder to prevent the devastating consequences of a DWI conviction is through fighting.
 Settling is not an option for you.

 Ramifications of DWI Convictions